 Ephemeral certificates, explained

 Ephemeral certificates are short-lived access credentials that exist for only as long as they are needed to authenticate and authorize privileged connections.
 They’re automatically issued as needed, so users don’t have to input credentials when connecting.
 And once the user’s session is complete, the certificates disappear automatically.
-Each session is still based on established and robust encryption technologies like SSH and RDP, but managing the access lifecycle is super streamlined and the risk of permanent credentials.
+Each session is still based on established and robust encryption technologies like SSH and RDP, but managing the access lifecycle is super streamlined and the solution eliminates the risk of permanent credentials.

 Ephemeral certificates offer a smarter solution for secure IT access, streamlining operations, accelerating business speed and improving security.
 Here’s how.